List of political parties in the Czech Republic: Parliamentary parties

 There are currently seven parties in the Chamber of Deputies – ANO 2011, the Civic Democratic Party (ODS), Mayors and Independents (STAN), the Christian and Democratic Union – Czechoslovak People's Party (KDU-ČSL), Freedom and Direct Democracy (SPD), TOP 09 and the Czech Pirate Party (Pirates).
 All of these parties except the SPD also have at least one seat in the Senate.
 Since the 2022 Czech Senate election, Senator 21 (SEN 21) have had four seats in the Senate, Mayors for the Liberec Region (SLK) have two Senate seats, and Svobodní have one Senate seat.
 None of these three parties have any seats in the Chamber of Deputies or the European Parliament.
 The Communist Party of Bohemia and Moravia (KSČM) hold no seats in the Chamber or the Senate but do have one elected member of the European Parliament and have elected representatives at the regional level.

 The only party to have had members elected to every Parliament since the dissolution of Czechoslovakia is ODS.

-The next legislative election will be held no later than 2025.
+The most recent legislative election was held on 3–4 October 2025.

 Note: The sum of the total seats held by each party may not amount to the total seats as a whole in the Chamber, Senate, Regions, and/or European Parliament because of independent politicians (i.e. those not members of any political party) holding the remaining seats.